rasiulyte/ai-evaluation-landscape/AI_Evaluation_Landscape.md

 This document captures an evidence-first synthesis of AI evaluation approaches used today, organized by evaluation intent rather than tools.
 Its purpose is to help both junior engineers and evaluation strategists reason about what evaluation methods exist, what questions they answer, and where they are effective or misleading in practice.

+### Scope & Status

+These are living research notes.
+The field of AI evaluation evolves rapidly, and this document reflects ongoing synthesis rather than a finalized framework or set of best practices.
+Gaps, uncertainties, and open questions are called out explicitly where relevant.

 ### The Five Core Evaluation Intents

 All evaluation approaches ultimately answer one of five questions: